seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 {% endhighlight %}

 The dispatcher has just one method `dispatch()`, which accepts a request method and URI and returns a plain array.
 The length of the array may differ, but it always contains at least one element.
-The first element of this array (`$routeInfo[0]`) represents a result of dispatching.
+The first element of this array (`$routeInfo[0]`) represents the result of dispatching.
 It can be one of three possible values.
 All these values are defined as constants in `FastRoute\Dispatcher` interface:

 {% highlight php %}
 <?php